 10 Reasons Free Websites Are Bad

-However, it’s best to know what you’re getting yourself into before you do so.
-Here are some of the top reasons why free platforms tend to make bad websites.
+It’s best to know what you’re getting yourself into before you do so.
+Moving on, here are some of the top reasons why free platforms tend to make bad websites.

 1. It Might Not Really Be Free